 Description of VIR2REAL

-The VIR2REAL EXEC calculates and displays (or writes to a file) the ratio of the total virtual storage (memory) to the LPAR real storage of your z/VM® system.
+The VIR2REAL EXEC calculates and displays (or writes to a file) the ratio or quotient of the total virtual storage (memory) to the LPAR real storage of your z/VM® system.
 In addition, other information about your system is shown such as the memory configuration of the LPAR, virtual disk usage, and paging space allocation and usage.
 This exec can only show the current ratio for the users that are active on the system at the time the exec is run.
 For advanced tracking of your system, you should obtain and use a performance monitor product.

 - Why is the ratio of virtual to real storage (memory)

 A system with a virtual to real storage ratio that is too large may experience excessive paging rates or other performance issues because real memory is overcomitted.
-A system with a small ratio (less than or near one to one) that also has unused entitled CPU capacity available should be able to handle more workload. z/VM is known to be very good at managing real storage and performing paging, so running the system with over-comitted memory is very common.
+A system with a small ratio (less than or near one to one) that also has unused entitled CPU capacity available should be able to handle more workload. z/VM is known to be very good at managing real storage and performing paging, so running the system with over-committed memory is very common.
 You have to decide for your system what is an acceptable virtual to real storage ratio.

 - What does VIR2REAL measure?